AdaCore/gnatstudio/docs/users_guide/searching.rst

   is selected.
 In most contexts, the :guilabel:`Scope` option restricts the search to a set of language constructs.
-For example, use this to to avoid matching comments when you are only interested in actual code or to only search strings and comment, but not code.
+For example, use this to to avoid matching comments when you are only interested in actual code or to only search strings and comments, but not code.

-Change the context to a different one by clicking on the arrow on the right, which displays the list of all possible contexts, inluding:
+Change the context to a different one by clicking on the arrow on the right, which displays the list of all possible contexts, including:

   * :command:`Project View`